 This is my Favorite Spinach Salad – delicious, simple to make, and very festive looking!
 Honest to goodness – this is my Favorite Spinach Salad recipe.

 This spinach salad can be served as a main course with a bottle of your favorite wine and a fresh-baked loaf of bread.
 I have made this Spinach Salad for numerous potlucks over the years, and I always get asked for the recipe – so be prepared.

-2 bunches fresh spinach leaves, washed, dried, and chilled*
+- 2 bunches of fresh spinach leaves, washed, dried, and chilled*

-4 to 6 bacon slices, crisply fried or baked and crumbled**
+- 4 to 6 slices of bacon, crisply freied or baked and crumbled**

 Preparing Fresh Spinach: Like all greens, spinach should be washed as soon as you buy it.
 Loose spinach can be very gritty, so it must be thoroughly rinsed (it can not be washed enough).
 It grows in sandy soils that seem to cling to the growing leaves.

 The easiest way to wash spinach is to put it into a sink or large container of cold water.
 Remove stems by twisting or cutting spinach leaves off just above stem line and immerse in water.
 Swish leaves around, then let them stand for a few minutes while dirt sinks to the bottom.
 Thoroughly dry by using a salad spinner (my favorite way) or by blotting with paper towels.
 Wrap in dry paper towels and seal in a plastic bag for storage.

 Remove stems and veins from the spinach leaves (either discard or save for adding to your homemade soups).
 Tear spinach into bite-sized pieces; place spinach in a large bowl.

 Add bacon, water chestnuts, eggs, green onions, almonds, and mushrooms.